hero media

 Yet there’s also an extensive retail precinct on the South Yarra end of Chapel Street, with everything from designer shops to trendy bars, including two cinemas.
 Despite its name, you’ll also find Prahran Market in South Yarra, selling a great variety of fresh produce and premade meals with stalls like Maker & Monger and Hagen’s Organic Butcher.

-Parkville is home to major hospitals and research facilities like Royal Melbourne and Royal Children’s Hospital.
+Parkville is home to major hospitals and research facilities like the Royal Melbourne and Royal Children’s Hospital.
 As such, the pleasant Melbourne suburb has a large student population and is similar in vibe to nearby North Melbourne.

 Parkville is quite bare when it comes to Melbourne’s famed hospitality scene, although cafes Mornin’ Vietnam and Parkside are great choices.
 For dinner, Moja Duck Restaurant & Bar is one of the more underrated Chinese restaurants this side of Melbourne.

 As such, you’ll find inklings of progress as development continues to roll on for the suburb.
-Right now, the suburb is best thought of as an extension of Port Melbourne with standout cafes and restaurants including Noisette, communal cafe Balderdash, and Rubira’s.
+Right now, the suburb is best thought of as an extension of Port Melbourne with standout cafes and restaurants, including Noisette, communal cafe Balderdash, and Rubira’s.

 Aside from seeing those colourful Brighton bathing boxes all over Instagram, many outside of Melbourne know little about this upscale suburb beyond Brighton Beach.
 While it could be seen as a more boutique alternative to St Kilda, Brighton has a strong sense of identity that’s distinguished by more than just those golden sands and the idyllic Brighton Pier.

-Popular bars in Brighton, such as a Mothers Milk and Half Moon, are known for keeping the nightlife afloat.
+Popular bars in Brighton, such as Mothers Milk and Half Moon, are known for keeping the nightlife afloat.
 However, the best time to experience Brighton is during the day.
 The sparkling beachfront vistas make it one of Melbourne’s most inspiring areas.

 Much like Footscray and Box Hill, Abbotsford is renowned for its mix of cultural heritage.
 However, if you had to pick just one flavour that dominates the streets of this inner-city suburb, it would be Vietnamese.

-If you’re looking for the best cafes and restaurants in Abbotsford, head to Julie, at the Covent, bury yourself in the moody atmosphere of Dr Morse, or relax with an Italian-style brunch at Frankie Says.
+If you’re looking for the best cafes and restaurants in Abbotsford, head to Julie, at the Convent, bury yourself in the moody atmosphere of Dr Morse, or relax with an Italian-style brunch at Frankie Says.

 Northcote’s wellness scene has fast become one of the most appealing features.
 Walk around High Street and you’ll find the main strip teeming with yoga studios, spas and health food shops.